hsyu-sudo/linux--journey/kernel and user.md

 * Code that runs in user mode has certain limitations.

 ## User Space vs. Kernel Space
-The kernel spece is the memory area that is reserved to kernel.
+* The kernel spece is the memory area that is reserved to kernel.
-It is accessed protected so that user applications can not access it directly.
+* It is accessed protected so that user applications can not access it directly.

-The user space is the memory area that is reserved to a particular user process.
+* The user space is the memory area that is reserved to a particular user process.
-It can be directly accessed from code running in kernel mode.
+* It can be directly accessed from code running in kernel mode.

 # How does a linux kernel work?
 A linux kernel is made up of six distinct layers, or subystems that enables its core functions:

 ## System Call Implementation
 This layer carries the functionality that allows the kernel to execute system calls from user space into the kernel space.

-* process management
+## Process Management
+This layer enables the kernel to execute the processes that allow for users to interact with the computer.
+* When linux first boot, `Init` brings the system to a usable state by running startup scripts and managing run levels.

 * memory management
 * virtual memory
 * network stack